Sunday, June 30, 2019

 The Feast of Our Lady of Perpetual Help: Our Love and Devotion

-In July 2012, a Catholic Mission Station named after a title of the Blessed Virgin Mary, the Our Lady of Perpetual Help, was founded in a peaceful Sitio of Lomboy in Barangay Linambasan, Jamindan, Capiz, upon the order of the Archdiocese of Capiz through Reverend Father Rowelyn Langurayan who was the outgoing Parish Priest of San Sebastian Parish during that time.
+In July 2012, a Catholic Mission Station, the Our Lady of Perpetual Help, was founded in a peaceful Sitio of Lomboy in Barangay Linambasan, Jamindan, Capiz.
+This was a significant moment for our community, as it was established upon the order of the Archdiocese of Capiz through the efforts of Reverend Father Rowelyn Langurayan, the outgoing Parish Priest of San Sebastian Parish during that time.

-Reverend Father John Denosta was the first-ever Priest assigned to celebrate masses and look after the faithful's spiritual needs.
+Reverend Father John Denosta was the first Priest assigned to celebrate masses and care for the faithful's spiritual needs.

-Father Denosta served for 6 years until July 2018.
-He is well-loved by the people due to his sense of community and Spiritual leadership.
-For about 6 years, he built and transformed the Mission Station into a beautiful Our Lady of Perpetual Help Parish on June 27, 2018.
-Just a few days before his service ended, he witnessed and celebrated his success with the Parishioners, devotees, and hundreds of Catholic Faithful.
+Father Denosta, who served for 6 years until July 2018, is deeply cherished by the people for his sense of community and Spiritual leadership.
+His love and respect for the parishioners were evident in his every action, and he built and transformed the Mission Station into a beautiful Our Lady of Perpetual Help Parish on June 27, 2018.
+Just a few days before his service ended, he celebrated his success with the Parishioners, devotees, and hundreds of Catholic Faithful, further strengthening our unity and belonging.

 Today, June 27, 2019, on the Feast Day of Our Lady of Perpetual Help, we have the successor of Father Denosta in the name of Reverend Father Jeffrey Estrella.
 For a year, he has been serving the faith community of Barangay Linambasan and people from different barangays of the town of Jamindan.